denten-books/plain-text/0-intro.md

 always denied life, into the Russian estrangement [*ostranenie*], literally an "othering," of the kind that affirms it.
 The difference is one of agency.
 In the first case, subjects are treated like objects by others.
-In the second, they recognize and reject the objectified within.
+In the second, they recognize and reject the objectified other within.
 Formalist estrangement---sometimes also translated as defamiliarization---arrests the momentum of tacitly received habit.
-Once othered, the human experience can be revitalized.
+Once estranged and extracted like a splinter, ossified experience can be revitalized.

 Our challenge today is to uproot ourselves from the comforts that rapidly descend on the dwellings of our intellectual life.
 Dulling the senses,